pheyvaer/semantic-chess-js/README.md

 ```

-Note that the URLs of the might be different for every run, as a unique id is generated for every move.
+Note that the URLs of the moves might be different for every run, as a unique id is generated for every move.

 ### Load a chess game via its url